What Repentance Means

 Jesus calls him a child of the devil.

-This Scripture hurts.
-Here the curtain is lifted.
+Here the veil is lifted.

 There is no other way for natural man to get knowledge.
 His body has been his laboratory.